 The generic nature of the standards makes them universally applicable to a wide range of organizations, regardless of size or business model.
 With a framework as a reference, organizations can design and implement systems in a way that best meets their particular needs.
 Each organization can focus on meeting its unique goals, not complying with ill-matching requirements.

 IATF 16949:2016 Standard

-A quality management system takes risk management out of the Quality Control department and integrates it into all phases of design, production and delivery, and risk management appeared in AS: 9100 relative to the risk of meeting customer requirements.
+A quality management system takes risk management out of the Quality Control department and integrates it into all phases of design, production, and delivery.

 ISO 13485 Basics: A Standard for Medical Device Producers

-Instead of adding an extra layer of bureaucracy for medical device producers, companies that embrace ISO 13485 can use it as a way to coordinate and manage a diverse set of regulations and requirements.
+Medical device producers that embrace ISO 13485 can use it as a way to coordinate and manage a diverse set of regulations and requirements.

 Testing Laboratory Practices and ISO 17025